 You may have been a reader of my blog years ago “The Hill at Oso Lago” (I’ve got it all archived and may post it and link it here sometime) that chronicled our move from Ohio to Northwest Pennsylvania.
 We came over here to plant a rural church, to joyously expand our homesteading and self-sufficient horizons and to be part of the local community.
 You’ve seen a lot of our activities and homesteading projects.
 You know that we had several writers here on www.themodernhomestead.com and also had a linked forum.
 Many of you may know me through the years from Homesteading Today (for over 15 years now) and some of you may even have been to homesteading events that I’ve sponsored at my farm when we lived in Ohio.
 You know this homesteading stuff pulses through my veins, so although we haven’t given up homesteading, we have taken some time to do a realignment.

 Another area of realignment was wood heat.
 We have heated with wood exclusively for over 12 years.
 I grew up heating with wood.
 I’ve cut, carried and stacked a lot of wood in my lifetime.
 Definitely more than most keyboard homesteading purists.
 I don’t hate it.
 I actually do enjoy the warmth of a wood burning stove.
 The new homestead, in fact has two fireplaces, but here’s a guilty secret… we haven’t used them yet.
 We have natural gas and a forced air furnace.
 Although I don’t like paying the gas bill, I DO enjoy the ability to go away for a day or two and not be concerned about whether my pipes are going to freeze up and break.
-I like cleaner air in my house and far cleaner floors, and I love how much less dust there is, so as often as I can I try to use the HVAC I got from the Eastwood Air company.
+I like cleaner air in my house and far cleaner floors which is why i also use a Blooming Air purifier, it leaves way less dust inside my home and i love the fact of my children, wife and i leaving in a healthier environment than we were in before when we would use our wood burning stove; And so as often I can also use the HVAC I got from the Eastwood Air company.
 Like most things, there are trade-offs.
 I have plans to install an air-tight fireplace insert to supplement the gas and as a back up heating source, but right now, we’re just taking a thankful little break from chopping, stacking and carrying wood.

 Now before you go all indignant on me and tell me why I need to be living in a 120 sq. ft. “tiny home” and that I’m “not a real homesteader”, let’s make an agreement about the definition of homesteading.
 Ok, here’s the first (and most important) statement… you don’t get to define the term.
 Remember this is THE MODERN HOMESTEAD.
 I’m not seeking to roll everything back to 1862 (ps, if you don’t know the significance of that year, definitely don’t lecture me about homesteading purity).
 Homesteading has different goals and commitments for different people.
 I’m not married to a definition of what “TRUE HOMESTEADING” is.
 I cheat around the edges of the definition and flirt with a lot of different things.
 What I mean is this… my happiness in life is not based on how pure of homesteading enthusiast I am.
 My happiness is founded on Jesus and revealed in relationships and fulfilled through obedience to God.
 He allows me to things I enjoy, but if it becomes number one to me, it becomes an idol.
 I reserve unchanging commitment to God and my wife.